ONEST-Network/ONEST-Specification/docs/ONEST-001-Suggested-xInput-Form-Fields.md

     - Proof of identity (driving license or passport)
     - Aadhar card

-Apart from the above the BPP also want to get confirmation that the agent at the BAP end has verified these certificates.
+Apart from the above the BPP also want to get confirmation that the agent at the BAP end has verified these certificates as well as the user's parent's full name.
 The form for the same will be as below:

 ```
 <form action="https://bpp.com/form/1293821" method="post">